Replying to university offers

 - Unconditional offers

-Once you have accepted an offer, you and the university are bound together by the rules of UCAS.
+Once you've accepted an offer, you and the university are bound together by the rules of UCAS.

 - If you firmly accept an unconditional offer, you have a definite place at that university

-- If you firmly accept a conditional offer and then meet all the conditions, the university is obliged to accept you and you are obliged to go there to study
+- If you firmly accept a conditional offer and then meet all the conditions, the university is obliged to accept you and you're obliged to go there to study

-Assuming you have conditional offers, you will have to balance your desire to attend a particular university against whether you think you can meet the conditions when making your Firm Acceptance.
+Assuming you have conditional offers, you'll have to balance your desire to attend a particular university against whether you think you can meet the conditions when making your Firm Acceptance.

 - If you expect to get ABB at A Level and the offers are all BCC or below, then your choice is easy